romeorizzi/TALight/README.md

-# What is TAlight
+# What is TALight

 Are you a teacher/student/researcher/executive passionate about transmitting some problem solving competences, techniques, methods or skills?
 Do you want to acquire new competences in a lively, concrete and effective way?
 Do you want to promote them so that they come to new life in your children/students/employers/clients/customers/citizens?
 Would you like to promote your discoveries or products?
 Would you like to propose an interesting and instructive challenge, or organize a selection or recruiting campaign reaching to the alive ones?
 <details>
-<summary>TAlight offers you ...</summary>
+<summary>TALight offers you ...</summary>
-TAlight offers you the perfect tool and open framework for making up your favorite problem into a fully fledged didactic inclusive Montessori toy, allowing to organize and offer smooth interactive didactic paths around it and automatic feedback services to promote autonomous exploration and learning.
+TALight offers you the perfect tool and open framework for making up your favorite problem into a fully fledged didactic inclusive Montessori toy, allowing to organize and offer smooth interactive didactic paths around it and automatic feedback services to promote autonomous exploration and learning.
-Also the social and collaborative dimension is empowered in our approach and vision that has motivated the development of TAlight, an ongoing process that we hope will surprise you (also in the future :stuck_out_tongue_winking_eye:) and to which everyone is invited to participate.
+Also the social and collaborative dimension is empowered in our approach and vision that has motivated the development of TALight, an ongoing process that we hope will surprise you (also in the future :stuck_out_tongue_winking_eye:) and to which everyone is invited to participate.

 <details>
 <summary>Do you want to acquire new competences?</summary>
 Then we refer to you as a **problem solver**.
-If you can find out the content for you under TAlight, then both an active in-depth learning experience and pure fun are assured.
+If you can find out the content for you under TALight, then both an active in-depth learning experience and pure fun are assured.
 If no such content is already available, then think about making it while you progress in the subject.
 In this way you will be given a fun opportunity to learn by doing.
 </details>